Toilet training is one of the many things you can expect to look forward to if you plan on adopting an Alaskan Malamute puppy.

 Luckily, Malamutes are intelligent and clean dogs, so owners have it relatively easy, but their stubbornness in teenage and adult years can make it harder to train older dogs.

-In our article we’ve outlined our 10 tips for success with Alaskan Malamute potty training.
-So, keep reading to find out how to toilet train an Alaskan Malamute!
+In our article, we’ve outlined our nine tips for success with Alaskan Malamute potty training.
+So, keep reading to find out how to toilet-train an Alaskan Malamute!

 Most dogs will need the toilet after they’ve had food or water and woken up from a nap – much like us humans!
 If you take your Malamute straight outside after they’ve eaten, drank, or woken up, there is a good chance that they will go potty.

-Remember that puppies will need the toilet more frequently, sometimes once an hour!
-Take them outside at regular intervals to give them the chance to do their business in the right place.
+Remember that puppies need the toilet more frequently, sometimes once an hour!
+Take them outside regularly to allow them to do their business in the right place.

 Keeping them on their leash will also allow you to encourage them to walk.
 Movement can help to get their bowels moving to make them need to go potty.
 Give them a brisk walk around the garden to stimulate them into needing the toilet.

 Once you’ve seen your Malamute go to the toilet outside, try to take them back to that area on their leash.
-If they have previously had success there, it is likely they will continue to use that spot to do their business.
+If they have previously had success there, they will likely continue to use that spot to do their business.

-Alaskan Malamutes are known for loving the outdoors – so much so that they will often doze outside for hours on end if they’re allowed to!
+Alaskan Malamutes are known for loving the outdoors – so much that they will often doze outside for hours on end if allowed to!

 If you don’t have a particularly large yard, this could be what is causing the problem.
 In this case, try to make a more defined sleeping area so your Malamute can distinguish between it and the rest of the yard.